mtds/pxe_srv/README.md

 File                      | Description
 --------------------------|------------------------
-[Dockerfile](Dockerfile)  | Example Docker file to build a pxesrv image
+[Dockerfile](Dockerfile)  | Example Docker file to build a PXESrv image

-Build a pxesrv Docker container and start it:
+Build a PXESrv Docker container and start it:

 ```bash
 # build a docker container image